CS5001-tempname-Team/Senior-Design/Task_List.md

 ## Task

-* Develop ... will be the responsibility of: Kevin Starmack
+* Develop ... will be the responsibility of: Garret Oien/Kevin Starmack/Sheffi Tiwari

-* Research relevant questions to ... will be the responsibility of Garret Oien.
+* Research relevant questions to ... will be the responsibility of Garret Oien/Kevin Starmack/Sheffi Tiwari

-* Documentation will be the responsibility of Sheffi Tiwari.
+* Documentation will be the responsibility of Garret Oien/Kevin Starmack/Sheffi Tiwari

-* Develop a distance algorithm; in which the algorithm will check the the location of other users that are within the specified distance, will be the responsibility of Hunter Bevis.
+* Design ... will be the responsibility of Garret Oien/Kevin Starmack/Sheffi Tiwari

-* Design app's layout will be the responsibility of Alex Taillan
+* Specify ... will be the responsibility of Garret Oien/Kevin Starmack/Sheffi Tiwari

-* Specify whether user is using paid or free version of app will be the responsibility of Hunter Bevis
+* Validate code and tools will be the responsibility of Garret Oien/Kevin Starmack/Sheffi Tiwari

-* Validate code's security will be the responsibility of Alex Taillan
+* Verify that layout and code of NLP have met requirements will be the responsibility of Garret Oien/Kevin Starmack/Sheffi Tiwari

-* Verify that layout and code of app have met requirements will be the responsibility of Alex Taillan
+* Test run ... or if anything needs to be changed will be the responsibility of Garret Oien/Kevin Starmack/Sheffi Tiwari

-* Test run app to see if any bugs appear or if anything needs to be changed will be the responsibility of Hunter Bevis
+* Upload ... will be the responsibility ofGarret Oien/Kevin Starmack/Sheffi Tiwari

-* Upload prototype of app will be the responsibility of Hunter Bevis
+* Communication between technical advsior will be the responsbility of: Garret Oien/Kevin Starmack/Sheffi Tiwari